blackmaskexe/github-foundations/01 - Git/02 - Initializing Git.md

 	- and much more (you should explore for yourself)
 	- you can also simply type `git config --list` to view the contents of the ./git/config file without having to actually navigate to it

-## Reset:
-- allows to move staged changes to become unstaged changes
-- this is useful when you want to make not all files to be committed (pick and choose which to revert)